4dealp21/web-tech-site/documentation.md

 ## 1. Background

 The aim of this project was to create a responsive website which attempts to solve a problem.
-The website that created was a music artist portfolio/presentation named "VOXINUS".
+The website was designed for a music artist and it is a portfolio/presentation website named "VOXINUS".
 A website is always important to musicians since it's always good to keep a presence online to promote the brand and in some cases to show some of the work produced.

 ## 2. Wire Frames